Australia plans lunar rover to help NASA find oxygen on moon - NewsBreak

 Australia plans lunar rover to help NASA find oxygen on moon

-CANBERRA – Australia has agreed to build a 20-kilogram (44-pound) semi-autonomous lunar rover for NASA to take to the moon as early as 2026 in search of oxygen.
-The rover would collect soil that contains oxides and NASA would use separate equipment to extract oxygen from that soil, a government statement said.
-Oxygen extracted from the lunar surface would ultimately be used to sustain a human presence on the moon and support future missions to Mars.www.ksat.com
+CANBERRA, Australia — (AP) — Australia has agreed to build a 20-kilogram (44-pound) semi-autonomous lunar rover for NASA to take to the moon as early as 2026 in search of oxygen.

+Australian Space Agency deputy head Anthony Murfett said NASA had been impressed by technology used to remotely control from 1,600 kilometers (1,000 miles) huge dump trucks that transport iron ore from mines in northwest Australia.

 Comments / 0